THELMA JEAN SMITH ROSWALL

 THELMA JEAN SMITH ROSWALL, 79, of Huntington, widow of Gilbert “Buddy” Roswall, died Feb.
 23 in St. Mary’s Medical Center.
-Arrangements are incomplete at Henson and Kitchen Mortuary, 6357 E. Pea Ridge Road, Huntington. www.hensonandkitchen.com.
+There will be no public services at this time and interment will be private.
+Arrangements at Henson and Kitchen Mortuary, 6357 E. Pea Ridge Road, Huntington. www.hensonandkitchen.com.

 Welcome to the discussion.